Key takeaways

 On average, an access control system costs anywhere from $2,000 to more than $10,000.

-Of course, there are many factors that influence the price of an access control system — especially for hospitals.
+Of course, many factors influence the price of an access control system — especially for hospitals.
 It’s also important to mention that the cost of the system does not include installation, ongoing maintenance, or subscriptions.

 Generally, hospitals can expect access control system costs to fluctuate based on:

 Established in 2014, ButterflyMX is a cloud-based access control company.
-With more than 10,000 building installs and over one million daily active users, ButterflyMX offers a property-wide access control solution that meets your hospital’s unique needs.
+With more than 15,000 building installs and 40,000 five-star reviews, ButterflyMX offers a property-wide access control solution that meets your hospital’s unique needs.

 ButterflyMX enables users to access areas with their phones, reducing the need for physical credentials.
-However, our access control platform also supports key cards, key fobs, and PIN codes — all of which are manageable through any device.
+However, our access control platform also supports key cards, key fobs, and PIN codes — all manageable through any device.

-• Keypads.
-ButterflyMX keypads accept a variety of credentials, such as a PIN code, key cards, and fobs.
-Additionally, our keypads accept access through the mobile app for a touchless solution.
+- Keypads.
+ButterflyMX Keypads accept various credentials, such as a PIN code, key cards, and fobs.
+Additionally, our Keypads accept access through the mobile app for a touchless solution.

-• Card readers.
-Similar to our keypads, the card readers accept key cards, fobs, and the mobile app.
+- Card readers.
+Like our Keypads, the Readers accept key cards, fobs, and the mobile app.